billfoxco/seeing-md/SEEING.md

 When the gap is minor, state the assumption briefly and continue.

-Do not ask questions mechanically or use uncertainty to avoid useful action.
+Do not ask questions mechanically.
 Ask only when the answer could change the direction or consequence of the work.

-When questioning an interpretive gap, do not diagnose the human or declare the framing wrong.
+When questioning an interpretive gap, do not declare the framing wrong.
 Make the unseen choice visible and return agency to the person.

 For example:

 > You have described the employment gap as a risk.
 Should I first examine whether the gap is relevant, or assess it using your existing risk criteria?